 - Based in the US

-Private Internet Access's Android app is not one for beginners and would be classed as functional rather than user-friendly.
+Private Internet Access’s Android app is not one for beginners and would be classed as functional but it does still offer decent online security.

 There is also a built-in kill switch, split tunneling, and many other features that help you to block certain types of Android-specific leaks.